 A memorial service will be held at 2 pm Sunday, February 16th, at the Carolina Village Hall, Hendersonville.
 Memorials in lieu of flowers may be sent to Smile Train, one of her favorite charities.

-To send flowers to Elna's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Elna Mae Richter, please visit our floral store.